OUR PROJECT

 PKN STAN

-Capabuild has built a close working relationship with PKN Stan, a large Finance University affiliated with the Indonesian Government.
-In mid-2021, a collaborative approach led to the co-design of a series of webinars delivered to students, lecturers and observers from the civil service, justice system and community-based organisations.
-Designed for students in their second and third year of financial degrees, our speakers provided a base understanding of current trends in global taxation and policies and sought to empower the students on the importance of tax to Indonesia’s development.
-Commencing in April, the first webinar asked the question ‘Tax avoidance in the digital era: a necessary evil?’
+Capabuild has built a close working relationship with FETA’s PKN Stan, a large Finance University.
+A collaborative approach led to the co-design of a series of webinars delivered to students, lecturers and observers from the civil service, justice system and community-based organizations.
+Our speakers provided a base understanding of current trends in global taxation and policies and sought to empower the students on the importance of tax to Indonesia’s development.
+Jointly we have conducted a wide range of successful webinars, including but not limited to a webinar asked the question ‘Tax avoidance in the digital era: a necessary evil?’
 Capabuild’s in-house trainers presented on the topic while fielding questions and commenting on the survey responses of the audience of over 400.
-The session in June brought students discussion and debate around the Arm’s Length Principle and asked the question, ‘is it here to stay?’
-After engaging presentations shaped by audience responses, Capabuild presenters joined Professor Kosugi from Japan for a roundtable discussion with students.
-The webinars continued to reach a wide audience of future tax professionals with the third webinar, this time focussed on the question of ‘The OECD’s way of Taxing e-commerce; Yay or nay?’, with academic Martin de Wilde and renowned tax intellectual Anna Gunn giving their take.
-By July, the final topic of ‘Tax us if you can’, brought in the contrasting observations of the Asian Development Bank, Indonesian civil society organisations and Capabuild trainers, as we continued the aim of empowering the global South to make autonomous decisions.
+Another one covered the Arm’s Length Principle and asked the question, ‘is it here to stay?’
+The webinar continued to reach a wide audience of future tax professionals.
+Another webinar focused on the question of ‘The OECD’s way of Taxing e-commerce; Yay or nay?’.
+‘Tax us if you can’ was another webinar presented that brought in the contrasting observations of the Asian Development Bank, Indonesian civil society organizations and Capabuild trainers, as we continued the aim of empowering the global South to make autonomous decisions.
 The hundreds of participants across the webinar series will bring their understanding of global tax and its vital role into the rest of their studies, while adding to our understanding of how the next generation of Indonesians views their role.
 The interactive talk-show format, with trademark high production, diversity of views and high participant engagement allows us to better understand how well the training is received, the levels of understanding it improves, and the empowerment it provides.
+More recently, Capabuild conducted a very successful webinar on Pillar 1 and 2 with key experts from DG Tax, FETA, CFS and PKN Stan, with 700 participants joining via Zoom and over 1200 people via YouTube.
+We received detailed survey results of all the Zoom Participants that gave us a record rating of very well received by more than 90% of participants (based on PKN Stan survey results).
+We look forward to continuing to work on key tax issues with PKN Stan into the future.